The pip value is calculated in terms of the quote currency or the second currency in the pair.

 When your account capital is in USD

-If you are trading a pair having a USD as a quote currency, the pip monetary value would be $10,$1,$0.1 according to the size you are using.
+If you are trading a pair having a USD as a quote currency, the pip monetary value is $10,$1,$0.1 according to the size you are using.

 Some of these pairs may include, EUR/USD, GBP/USD,NZD/USD, AUD/USD.

-This simply means if the second currency of a pair is the same as the currency on our trading account, the pip value is equal to that for a standard pip value which varies according to the size used to trade.
+In this case, if the second currency of a pair is the same as the currency on your trading account, the pip value is equal to $10, $1, $0.1 for a standard pip value.
+This varies according to the size you use to trade.

-For instance EUR/JPY at 113.080 (exchange rate) using your USD account standard account
+For example, EUR/JPY at 113.080 (exchange rate) using your USD account standard account

 Since your account is in USD, You have to convert the Euros to USD .
 Guess how to do that!
 Simple, we now look at the EUR/USD rate.